JarkkoPar/Utility_AI_GDExtension/README.md

  * UtilityAIBTNodeReference node to allow referencing subtrees and modular behaviour tree development
  * UtilityAIBTPassThrough node and UtilityAIBTPassBy node
  * UtilityAIBTCooldownMsec, UtilityAIBTCooldownUsec and UtilityAICooldownTicks nodes

+**Utility enabled State Tree nodes**

+The UtilityAI State Tree nodes can be used independently as a regular state tree.
+However, similarly to the Behaviour Tree nodes, they have been designed to work with Utility based Considerations.
+The available nodes are:

+ * UtilityAISTRoot node that is the "main" node when using the Utility enabled State Trees
+ * UtilityAISTNode that is used to define the state hierarchy

 **Node Query System nodes**